HammadManzoor/windows-otp-logon/README.md

 ### Steps to Set Up Task Scheduler
 Open Task Scheduler:

-    Press Win + S, type Task Scheduler, and open it.
+    Press Win + S, type Task Scheduler, and open it with admin rights.

 Create a New Task: